guillain/dutyAlert/doc/install.md

 vi conf/settings.cfg
 ```

+## Schedule the mail server pooling
+Add in your cron task the mail server pooling.
+For that you can use the shell script named 'run_mailSrv'

 ## Test
 * Put your url in the web browser
 * Login with the user add in the conf/mysql_data.sql file